VBayesLab/VBLabDocs/VB-VAFC.md

 Specify optional comma-separated pairs of `Name,Value` arguments. `Name` is the argument name and `Value` is the corresponding value. `Name` must appear inside quotes.
 You can specify several name and value pair arguments in any order as `Name1,Value1,...,NameN,ValueN`.

-**Example:** `'LearningRate',0.001,'LBPlot',true` specifies that the learning rate of the CGVB algorithm is set to be $0.001$ and the plot of the covergence of the lowerbound is shown at the end of the algorithm.
+**Example:** `'LearningRate',0.001,'LBPlot',true` specifies that the learning rate of the VAFC algorithm is set to be $0.001$ and the plot of the covergence of the lowerbound is shown at the end of the algorithm.

 |Name   | Default Value |Notation|Description |